 Are you growing hydrangeas?
-If so, you will definitely love drying hydrangeas to save in a vase, or use in a wreath.
+If so, you will definitely love drying hydrangeas to save in a vase, use in a wreath, or any home decor craft projects.
 The process is really very easy.
-Timing is the issue in this simple craft.
-Along with time comes patience, and I can relate with having a problem when it comes to patience.
+I think most people would agree that hydrangea blossoms are almost as beautiful dried as they are fresh.

 They keep quite a long time once dried, as an everlasting bouquet, in wreaths and many other decorative projects.

-I have dried hydrangeas all over the place.
-I've used them in centerpieces at the holidays, in wreaths, and some just in vases around the house.
+I have dried hydrangeas all over the place in my home.
+I've used them in flower arrangements and centerpieces during the holidays, in wreaths, and some in vases.

 After a while, they can get a little fragile and dusty.
 Some say a good aerosol hairspray can help protect them and deter dust.
 However, did you know that you can dunk them in water to make dried hydrangea blooms more pliable for use in a project?
 See my post on creating a square hydrangea wreath (above) where I used older dried hydrangea flowers.